Skip to content

 LR vs Optimizer

-Optimizer Convergence Basins: A logarithmic analysis comparing AdamW, Adafactor, and Lion across different learning rates.
-This visualization is crucial for identifying which optimizer provides the most stable convergence basin for the JAX/Flax state management.
+Optimizer Convergence Basins: A logarithmic analysis comparing AdamW, Adafactor, and Lion across different learning rates, identifying the most stable convergence basin for each.

 2. Architecture Specifics & Memory Efficiency